weibeld/RPC-Client-Heroku/README.md

 heroku addons:open cloudamqp
 ~~~

-Note that this command only works from the application (server or client) on which you *installed* the CloudAMQP add-on (i.e. the one in which you executed `heroku addons:create cloudamqp`).
+Note that this command only works from the application (client or server) on which you *installed* the CloudAMQP add-on (i.e. the one in which you executed `heroku addons:create cloudamqp`).

 ### Order of Execution

-The RPC client is a short-running application.
+The client is a one-shot application.
 It makes one request to the server, waits for the response, and then terminates.

-Thus, the normal order of execution is to first start the RPC server, and then the RPC client.
-In this case, the request sent by the RPC client is handled immediately by the RPC server.
+Thus, the normal order of execution is to first start the [server](https://github.com/weibeld/RPC-Server-Heroku), and then the client.
+In this case, the request sent by the client is handled immediately by the server.

-However, starting the RPC client before the RPC server is running is also possible.
+However, starting the client before the server is running is also possible.
 In this case, there are two possibilities of what can happen:

-- If the RPC request queue already exists (if the RPC server has been running before at some time), the message sent by the RPC client is stored in this queue until the RPC server starts up.
-When this happens, the message is delivered to the RPC server and handled by it.
+- If the request queue already exists (if the server has been running before at some time), the message sent by the client is stored in this queue until the server starts up.
+When this happens, the message is delivered to the server and handled by it.
-- If the RPC request queue does not exist, then the message sent by the RPC client is simply discarded.
-When the RPC server starts up, it doesn't receive this message, because it has not been saved in the RPC request queue.
-Consequently, the RPC client will never receive a response for this message.
+- If the request queue does not exist, then the message sent by the client is simply discarded.
+When the server starts up, it doesn't receive this message, because it has not been saved in the request queue.
+Consequently, the client will never receive a response for this message.

 ### Tip

-If no messages seem to be sent at all, make sure that there's actually a dyno scaled for the RPC server and RPC client:
+If no messages seem to be sent at all, make sure that there's actually a dyno scaled for both the client and server:

 ~~~bash
 heroku ps
 ~~~~

-Scale one dyno for the RPC client:
+Scale one dyno for the client:

 ~~~bash
 heroku ps:scale client=1